QbaSekowski/task-management-app/README.md

 Manage tasks and projects effectively through a web-based application.
 This system enables task creation, assignment, progress tracking, and completion.
 You can create your own project with tasks.
 Add comments, labels and upload attachments to your Dropbox account.
 Registering new users, managing their roles is also possible.
-The app also can send email notifications about your actions and their successfull accomplishments.
+The app also can send email notifications about your actions and their successful accomplishments.

 ## Technologies Used in the project
 - Backend: Spring Framework (Spring Boot, Spring Security, Spring Data JPA), JWT, MySQL, Mapstruct, Jackson, Dropbox SDK, Spring Boot Starter Mail